pipobscure/pipobscure/_posts/2015-11-28-divine-ethics-a-contradiction-in-terms.markdown

   - ethics
   - god
 ---
-# Divine Ethics - a contradiction in terms

 Morality based on a divine being is a circular argument.
 Ethics based on god is in fact not ethics.
 Morality based on god is not ethical but simply proscriptive.
 Claiming such proscriptive morality as objective, or worse absolute, is deliberately eliminating ethics from morality.
 Divinely based, proscriptive, morality is dangerous because it’s quite easily manipulated and not validatable since interrogating god on morals is not possible.

 Clarity and common understanding of terms for the purpose of this discussion is essential.
 As such the definitions used are all taken from Wikipedia, since these reflect the understanding of the terms of a large group of people.